A Complete Guide to Vaping

 And each batch is made the same way.
 By combining four ingredients in various ratios:

-PG – the ingredient that gives vapour its texture and “throat hit,” and that lets the flavours dissolve and vaporise.
+Propylene Glycol (PG) – the ingredient that gives vapour its texture and “throat hit,” and that lets the flavours dissolve and vaporise.

-VG – the ingredient that gives vapour its thickness and mouthfeel, and that creates the big clouds.
+Vegetable Glycerin (VG) – the ingredient that gives vapour its thickness and mouthfeel, and that creates the big clouds.

-Food-safe Flavourings – the ingredients that give the flavour, all of which are the same quality as those used in food, drinks and sweets.
+Food-safe flavourings – the ingredients that give the flavour, all of which are the same quality as those used in food, drinks and sweets.

 Nicotine – the ingredient that stops you wanting to get your nicotine fix from a cigarette.

 Because they work with most of the standard vape pens and refillable pod vapes that you can buy, with no need for a sub ohm coil or a high powered battery.

-A PG liquid, as the name suggest has more PG than VG, at a ratio of 70/30.
-That means they’re 70% PG.
-PG carries flavour more easily than VG, allowing for flavourful, great tasting vapes.
+A PG liquid, as the name suggest has more propylene glycol than vegetable glycerine, at a ratio of 70/30.
+That means it's 70% PG.
+Why would you want an e-liquid with a higher PG ratio?
+Because PG carries flavour more easily than VG, allowing for more flavourful, great tasting vapes.
 Because other ingredients dissolve in it, it also allows for higher concentrations of nicotine and a more satisfying throat hit.

-For VG liquids, you flip the ratios around.
+For VG liquids, the ratios are flipped around.
 At least 70% VG to 30% PG, but sometimes as high as 75/25 or even 80/20.

-But why?
-If PG carries flavour and nicotine, VG gives a sweeter, thicker vape making it perfect for dessert flavours.
+Again, why would you want a higher VG ratio?
+Well, while PG carries flavour and nicotine, VG gives a sweeter, thicker vape making it perfect for dessert flavours.
 And because you inhale that deeper, for longer, you don't need as much nicotine at all.

-And then there’s the clouds.
-A high VG liquid delivers clouds.
+If you're a cloud chaser, a high VG liquid delivers clouds.
 Lots of them.
 Big, thick billowing clouds that can fill a room.
 Making them perfect for vape tricks.